 There are three markets you can target to attract patients to your clinic and successful grow your practice:

-When it comes to marketing, most focus is put on external marketing – going direct to the consumer to get brand new patients.
+When it comes to internal marketing, most focus is put on external marketing – going direct to the consumer to get brand new patients.

 However, internal marketing – marketing to your current and past patient list – is a strategy that should not be overlooked.
 Here are five internal marketing campaigns you can use to market your practice and re-engage past patients.